 How to choose the best small printer for your home

 Inkjet vs Zink vs Thermal

-Inkjet is the most popular kind of printing technology and is probably the one you're most familiar with.
+Inkjet is the most popular printing technology and probably the one you're most familiar with.
 It works by putting tiny drops of ink onto the page at a rate indicated by the DPI.

 Zink is short for 'Zero Ink' and refers to a type of printing that requires no ink cartridges whatsoever.
 Instead, all colour required is embedded in the paper, making it popular for instant mobile printers.
 This means it's potentially better for the environment.

-Thermal printing, like Zink, uses specialised paper rather than ink cartridges to deliver its results.
+Thermal printing, like Zink, uses specialized paper rather than ink cartridges to deliver its results.
 A thermal printer will heat the paper according to the desired image, causing the picture to show up.